pavelmdescamps1002/autogen-ML-assistant/README.md

 and click on `Text to speech/Get started with text to speech' .

 ##  Installation (conda)
-After installing [Miniconda](https://www.anaconda.com/download/success), run in a terminal:
+After installing [Miniconda](https://www.anaconda.com/download/success), go to the cloned repository and run in a terminal:

-    :: create a new environment `autogenv0.4' with all the necessary packages conda env create --file environment.yml
+    :: create a new environment `autogen' with all the necessary packages conda env create --file environment.yml
-    conda activate autogenv0.4
+    conda activate autogen

 ## Setting up the environment variables
 The project uses the Microsoft Speech SDK for Python to handle text to speech (TTS) and speech to text (STT) when running the team.
 It uses gpt-4o-mini as chat completion client with an OpenAI API key.
 Environment variables can be set using `conda' in a terminal: